datacommonsorg/docsite/api/sheets/get_variable.md

 ![Output after running the `=DCGET(B3:F3, "Median_Age_Person", A5:A9)` formula](/assets/images/sheets/sheets_get_variable_places_row_years_column_output.png)

-## Error Returns
+## Error Responses

-The`=DCGET(dcids)` formula returns a blank value under the following circumstances:
+The `=DCGET(dcids)` formula returns a blank value under the following circumstances:

-* A DCID does not exist
+* A DCID does not exist (e.g. "geoId/123123123")
-* You provide a nonexistent statistical variable
+* You provide a nonexistent statistical variable (e.g. "Count")
-* You provide an invalidly formatted date
+* You provide an incorrectly formatted date (e.g. "July 12, 2013")

 For example, because the “geoId/123123123” DCID does not exist, no value is returned to cell B1 in the following sheet for the formula `=DCGET(A1, "Count_Person")`:

 ![No value is returned to cell B1 in the following sheet for the formula `=DCGET(A1, "Count_Person")` because the DCID does not exist](/assets/images/sheets/sheets_get_variable_nonexistent_dcid.png)

 If you fail to provide all required arguments, you will receive an error: